JarrettAzar/teatime/README.md

 ## Usage

 Insert the modules into your polybar config, and create a bar called 'countbar' to show the countdown.
-> If you don't want to show the countdown, then edit the teabar.sh script.
-(I am not sure if this will work at the moment)

 ##### Want to adjust the steep time?
 > Change the number in the polybar config, thats it! (that's actually coming soon, for now, you also need to change the numbers in teatime/timer.sh :( )